Discover what you are naturally good at

 Hard skills for nurses

-Nurses require a variety of hard skills to provide high-quality care and ensure patient safety.
-Here are the top five essential hard skills for nurses:
+Nurses require a variety of hard skills to provide high-quality care and ensure patient safety [7].
+Here are five essential hard skills for nurses:

 Patient safety